PLPAfrica/Python-Hacks-May-Cohort/README.md

 Power Hacks is a celebratory hackathon marking the completion of the February 2024 cohort.
 The event runs from July 9th to July 22nd, focusing on three main themes:

 **1. Level Up Learning:** Building innovative education tools for all (Ed Tech).
-**2. Health Care Solutions:** Building Solutions for Improved Healthcare Accessibility **3.
-Hack the Headlines:** Code for change, addressing current affairs in participating countries.
+**2. Health Care Solutions:** Building Solutions for Improved Healthcare Accessibility.
+**3. Hack the Headlines:** Code for change, addressing current affairs in participating countries.